-The 2020-2023 Rapid City Area Transportation Improvement Program (TIP) represents a prioritized program of transportation improvements in the following multi-modal areas: streets and highways, public transportation, bicycles, and pedestrian.
+The 2020-2023 Rapid City Area TIP represents a prioritized program of transportation improvements in the following multi-modal areas: streets and highways, public transportation, bicycles, and pedestrians.
 Projects are prioritized within each program year by funding category.
-The Rapid City Area Transportation Improvement Program is developed cooperatively by the South Dakota Department of Transportation (SDDOT), the local participating units of government, agencies, and the committees of the Metropolitan Planning Organization (MPO).
-The development of the Rapid City Area Transportation Improvement Program is a result of a series of meetings between state and local transportation officials in which the transportation-related needs, concerns, and priorities of each participant are discussed and evaluated.
-Project-oriented solutions have been developed and initiated into the Rapid City Area Transportation.
+The Rapid City Area TIP is developed cooperatively by the SDDOT, the local participating units of government, agencies, and the MPO committees.
+The Rapid City Area TIP development is a result of a series of meetings between state and local transportation officials in which the transportation-related needs, concerns, and priorities of each participant are discussed and evaluated.
+Project-oriented solutions have been developed and initiated into the Rapid City Area TIP by the governmental entity having jurisdiction.

 State projects included within the TIP are also found in SDDOT's Statewide Transportation Improvement Program (STIP).
-The projects identified in the Statewide Transportation Improvement Program have been prioritized based on overall needs at the State level and the availability of funds for each the regions in South Dakota.
-The South Dakota Transportation Commission approves the Statewide Transportation Improvement Program after the Metropolitan Planning Organization Acts on the Transportation Improvement Program.
+The projects identified in the STIP have been prioritized based on overall needs at the state level and the availability of funds for each the regions in South Dakota.
+The South Dakota Transportation Commission approves the STIP after the MPO acts on the TIP.

 Projects located within the cities are either drawn from the city's Capital Improvements Program (CIP), as in the case of Rapid City, or developed internally through other planning and budgeting processes.
-County projects are developed internally and funding sources are included in the annual provisional budget for the Highway Departments.
+County projects are developed internally and funding sources are included in the annual provisional budget for the highway departments.

-The improvement projects listed in the Transportation Improvement Program must conform to the Long Range Transportation Plan (LRTP) for the Rapid City Area Metropolitan Planning Organization.
-The most recent Long Range Transportation Plan was approved in September 2015.
-RapidTRIP 2040 the Long-Range Transportation Plan, can be found on the Rapid City website Area Metropolitan Planning Organization at http://rapidcityareampo.org/documents/longrange-transportation-plan Only maior projects identified in the approved Long Range Transportation Plan are selected as potential TIP projects.
-Currently, projects within the TIP are considered to be in compliance with the LRTP.
+The improvement projects listed in the TIP must conform to the MTP/LRTP for the MPO.
+The most recent MTP/LRTP was approved in September 2015.
+RapidTRIP 2040can be found on the MPO website at http://rapidcityareampo.org/documents/longrange-transportation-plan.
+Only major projects identified in the approved MTP/LRTP are selected as potential TIP projects.
+Currently, projects within the TIP are considered to be in compliance with the MTP/LRTP.

-Consistent with the project prioritization and evaluation criteria noted in the Long Range Transportation Plan, the TIP projects are prioritized in accordance with the policies and strategies that guide the Activities of the Rapid City Area Metropolitan Planning Organization process, including the Fixing America's Surface Transportation Act (FAST Act) Planning Factors.
-The Planning Factors found in the FAST Act include:
+Consistent with the project prioritization and evaluation criteria noted in the MTP/LRTP, the TIP projects are prioritized in accordance with the policies and strategies that guide the activities of the Rapid City Area MPO process, including the FAST Act Planning Factors.
+The planning factors found in the FAST Act include:

-- Support the economic vitality of the metropolitan area by enabling global competitiveness, productivity, and efficiency; - Increase the safety and security of the transportation system for motorized and nonmotorized users; - Increase the ability of the transportation system to support homeland security and safeguard the personal security of all motorized and non-motorized users; - Increase the accessibility and mobility options available to people and freight; - Protect and enhance the environment, promote energy conservation, and improve quality of life; - Enhance the integration and connectivity of the transportation system, across and between modes, for people and freight; - Promote efficient system management and operation; - Emphasize the preservation of the existing transportation system; - Improve resiliency and reliability of the transportation system and reduce or mitigate stormwater impacts of surface transportation; and - Enhance travel and tourism.
+- Support the economic vitality of the metropolitan area by enabling global competitiveness, productivity, and efficiency; - Increase the safety and security of the transportation system for motorized and nonmotorized users; - Increase the ability of the transportation system to support homeland security and safeguard the personal security of all motorized and non-motorized users; - Increase the accessibility and mobility options available to people and freight; - Protect and enhance the environment, promote energy conservation, and improve quality of life; - Enhance the integration and connectivity of the transportation system, across and between modes, for people and freight; - Promote efficient system management and operation: - Emphasize the preservation of the existing transportation system; - Improve resiliency and reliability of the transportation system and reduce or mitigate stormwater impacts of surface transportation; and - Enhance travel and tourism.

 In terms of selecting a project for construction, the FAST Act provides additional flexibility within the period of the first four (4) years.
 Any projects identified within the initial four (4) year period may be accelerated or moved back based on current funds, needs or priorities.
 If a newly identified project is to be considered for placement in the TIP, then it must be presented to the transportation planning committees for approval.
 If approved, an amendment is then placed on the existing TIP to identify the new project.
-See Appendix A.
+See Appendix A for the amendment process details.